More results found.

 No results match your search term, but we're constantly adding new issuers to the BondLink platform.
 Looking to learn more?

-Learn about Projects for Port of Los Angeles Investor Relations, including Pier 400 Corridor Storage Tracks, Berth 200 – Rail Yard and Track, and Avalon Promenade and Gateway Project.
+Learn about Projects for Port of Los Angeles Investor Relations, including Pier 400 Corridor Storage Tracks Expansion Project, Berths 302-305 – On-Dock Rail Expansion Project, and Avalon Promenade and Gateway Project.

-Plans for phase one of the San Pedro Public Market include 16 acres of restaurants, shops, markets, office space, an open-air amphitheater for live entertainment, and a waterfront promenade with ample outdoor space.
-Design for the waterfront promenade and Town Square was completed in January 2019 and Port construction is scheduled to begin in summer 2019 at a total project cost of $58.6 million.
-The developer, San Pedro Public Market LLC (the Ratkovich Company and Jerico Development), is slated to invest approximately $100.0 million in the redevelopment.
-The San Pedro Public Market is expected to open by summer of 2021.
+Plans for the San Pedro Public Market include 16 acres of restaurants, shopping, fresh markets, office space, and a waterfront promenade with ample outdoor space and an open-air amphitheater for live entertainment.
+The project developer—San Pedro Public Market LLC (The Ratkovich Company and Jerico Development)—is expected to invest approximately $100.0 million in this redevelopment, which is expected to open in 2021.